-White sexuality is a breeding ground for white violence
+White sexuality is a breeding ground for racial violence

 White supremacy is the ugliest thing I have ever seen.